DeflateAwning/eaglesong-verilog/SPECIFICATION.md

 ## Synthesis

 This design is likely not synthesizable.
-Welp.

 If it were, this section would comment on the following aspects: